winitzki/scall/tutorial/dhall_first_principles.md

 ### Variable assignments

 - Any part of a program should replaceable by a named constant.

 We need some syntax for that.

-The syntax must be able to specify that, say, "in whatever program that follows, the name `x` will stand for the expression `10 + 20 * 30`".
+The syntax must be able to specify that, for example, "in the program that follows, the name `x` will stand for the expression `10 + 20 * 30`".

 Dhall has the following syntax: